-NOTICE OF THE 2023 ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF THE 2024 ANNUAL MEETING OF SHAREHOLDERS

-The 2023 Annual Meeting of Shareholders (Annual Meeting) of Eastman Kodak Company will be held on Wednesday, May 17, 2023 at 1:00 p.m.
-Eastern Time, virtually via a live webcast at meetnow.global/MXP95AC.
+The 2024 Annual Meeting of Shareholders (Annual Meeting) of Eastman Kodak Company will be held on Wednesday, May 15, 2024 at 9:00 a.m.
+Eastern Time, virtually via a live webcast at meetnow.global/MF2F5ZR.
 To attend the Annual Meeting, you will need your 15-digit control number included on your proxy card or Notice of Internet Availability of Proxy Materials.
 For additional information regarding procedures for attending the Annual Meeting, see "What do I need to do to participate in the Annual Meeting?" in the accompanying Proxy Statement.
 We are asking our shareholders to vote on the following proposals at the Annual Meeting:

 - 1. Election of the seven director nominees named in the Proxy Statement for a term of one year or until their successors are duly elected and qualified. - 2.
-Advisory vote to approve the compensation of our named executive officers. - Ratification of the Audit and Finance Committee's selection of Ernst & Young LLP as our independent registered public accounting firm. - 4.
-Such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+Advisory vote to approve the compensation of our named executive officers. - 3.
+Approval of the Second Amendment to the Amended and Restated 2013 Omnibus Incentive Plan - 4.
+Ratification of the Audit and Finance Committee's selection of Ernst & Young LLP as our independent registered public accounting firm. - Such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

-The Board of Directors recommends you vote FOR each of the nominees listed in Proposal 1 and FOR Proposals 2 and 3.
+The Board of Directors recommends you vote FOR each of the nominees listed in Proposal 1 and FOR Proposals 2, 3 and 4.

-If you held your shares at the close of business on March 23, 2023, you are entitled to vote at the Annual Meeting.
+If you held your shares at the close of business on March 20, 2024, you are entitled to vote at the Annual Meeting.